Perfluoroalkoxy alkane: Properties

 Unlike with PTFE, the alkoxy substituents allow the polymer to be melt-processed.
 On a molecular level, PFA polymers have a smaller chain length and higher chain entanglement than other fluoropolymers.
 They also contain an oxygen atom at the branches.
 This results in materials that are more translucent and have improved flow and creep resistance, with thermal stability close to or exceeding PTFE.
 Thus, PFA is preferred when extended service is required in hostile environments involving chemical, thermal, and mechanical stress.
 PFA offers high melt strength, stability at high processing temperatures, excellent crack and stress resistance and a low coefficient of friction.
 Similarly enhanced processing properties are found in fluorinated ethylene propylene (FEP), the copolymer of tetrafluoroethylene and hexafluoropropylene.
 However FEP is ten times less capable of withstanding repeated bending without fracture than PFA.

 Perfluoroalkoxy alkane is used to fabricate tubes to handle aggressive chemicals.

 Applications

 PFA is commonly used as a material for piping and as fittings for aggressive chemicals, as well as the corrosion-resistant lining of vessels in the chemical-processing industry.
 Typical applications include the construction of gas scrubbers, reactors, containment vessels and piping.
 In coal-fired power plants, it is used for lining heat exchangers.
 By channeling crude gas through a PFA-lined apparatus, the gas stream can be cooled below its condensation temperature without damaging the heat exchanger.
 Its use contributes to increasing the efficiency of the whole plant.

 PFA is also used to make sampling equipment in analytical chemistry and for geochemical or environmental in situ studies in the field, when it is particularly important to avoid chemical contamination from metallic ions at trace levels.
+It is also used as jacket insulation in high-temperature electrical wiring applications.